Who we are, what we do, how we work

 About Andrea Seepersaud

 ndrea Seepersaud is a regulated Canadian immigration consultant.
-She is a member of the Immigration Consultants of Canada Regulatory Council (ICCRC).
+She is a member of the College of Immigration and Citizenship Consultants (CICC).
 Click or tap here for more info on regulated Canadian immigration consultants.
 Upper Canada Immigration Consultants is a fully registered corporate entity in the Province of Ontario, operating under the Corporations Act of Canada.
 Ms. Seepersaud has been appointed by the Attorney General as a Commissioner for Taking Affidavits in the Province of Ontario.

 Prior to founding Upper Canada Immigration Consultants, Andrea worked in settlement services for 15 years, serving as the Executive Director of a Toronto-area settlement services agency that employed 85 staff in four locations and assisted more than 50,000 newcomers annually.
 She served in various capacities on numerous not-for-profit boards, and was at the forefront of developing innovative services for immigrants and refugees.
 Her agency received meritorious awards from various levels of government and foundations, including a Citation for Citizenship from the Government of Canada, and a commendation from then-Governor General of Canada, Adrienne Clarkson for her leadership in implementing the first Community Citizenship Ceremony for new Canadians in Peel Region.
 She was also a recipient of the Queen’s diamond jubilee medal in 2012.